After Brexit: how will « rules of origin » impact your business?

 One of the main conditions is related to “rules of origin”.
 For a good to be exported tariff-free, from the EU to the UK or from the UK to the EU, it cannot contain more than a certain percentage of “non-originating” components (i.e. which come neither from the EU nor from the UK).

-These rules are very likely to redefine value chains in many sectors, given the significant constraints they impose.
+These rules are redefining value chains in many sectors, given the significant constraints they impose.

 Find out more information about the rules of origin that apply to your products.